Pomax/are-we-flying/docs/index.md

 }
 ```

-If we now sort those arrays and throw away everything except the first and last number, we get:
+If we now sort those arrays and throw away everything except the first and last number, using we get:

 ```
 {